Close Menu

 • Share happy, kind messages on social media

-• Put kind notes in library books for people to find
+• Put kind notes in library books for people to find.
+Words of encouragement are the best.

 • Play board games with others